dan-v/awslambdaproxy/README.md

 3. Configure your web browser (or OS) to use an HTTP proxy at the publicly accessible host running `awslambdaproxy` on port 8080.

 ## FAQ
+1. <b>Should I use this?</b> That's up to you.
+Use at your own risk.
+2. <b>Will this make me completely anonymous</b> No, absolutely not.
+The goal of this project is just to obfuscate your web traffic by rotating your IP address.
+All of your traffic is going through AWS which could be traced back to your account.
+You can also be tracked still with [browser fingerprinting](https://panopticlick.eff.org/), etc.
-1. <b>How often will the external IP address change?</b> For each region specified, the IP address will change roughly every 4 hours.
-This of course is subject to change at any moment as this is not something that is documented for the AWS Lambda service.
+3. <b>How often will my external IP address change?</b> For each region specified, the IP address will change roughly every 4 hours.
+This of course is subject to change at any moment as this is not something that is documented by AWS Lambda.
+4. <b>How big is the pool of IP addresses?</b> This I don't know, but I did not have a duplicate IP while running the proxy for a week.
-2. <b>How much does this cost?</b> awslambdaproxy should be able to run mostly on the AWS free tier minus bandwidth costs.
-It can run on a t2.micro instance and the default configuration 128MB Lambda functions that are created with a constantly running Lambda function should also fall in the free tier usage.
+5. <b>How much does this cost?</b> awslambdaproxy should be able to run mostly on the AWS free tier minus bandwidth costs.
+It can run on a t2.micro instance and the default configuration 128MB Lambda function that is created with a constantly running Lambda function should also fall in the free tier usage.
 The bandwidth is what will cost you money.
-Use at your own risk.
+You will pay for bandwidth usage for both EC2 and Lambda.

 ## Future work
 * Fix connections dropping each time a new tunnel is established
 * Rewrite code to be testable
 * Write tests
-* Add security
+* Add security to proxy and tunnel connections
+* Create minimal IAM policy